opensearch-project/opensearch-build/release-notes/opensearch-release-notes-3.7.0.md

 * **Explore Metrics:** A visual metrics exploration experience that auto-detects Prometheus datasources and lets you navigate from metric name to labels to aggregation to functions, generating valid PromQL live at every step — with builder and raw editor kept in sync.

-* **Unified alerts view:** Merges OpenSearch monitors and Prometheus alerting rules into a single inbox sorted by severity and grouped by service, with a read-only rendering of your Alertmanager routing tree for at-a-glance incident context.

 * **Dashboard variables:** Template-driven dashboards with reusable placeholders using `$name` or `${name}` syntax.
 Variables modify query structure through text substitution — field names, filters, aggregations, or dimensions — so one template serves any combination of services, environments, and metrics.

 * **Data transformation:** Transform query results directly in the visualization editor without re-running queries.
 Pipeline settings including limit, sort, filter, computed fields, and aggregations reshape results from a single base query, with cross-query PromQL support for richer composite views.